 If you signed a settlement that provided payments over a period of time (often called a “structured settlement”), you might be able to reopen your case.
 But many states allow courts to set aside settlements only for limited reasons, such as when the agreement was based on fraud, deception, or certain kinds of mistakes.

-The reopening process varies from state to state.
+States have different procedures for requesting that your workers’ comp case be reopened.
 Typically, you must file a form or letter with the state workers’ compensation agency and send a copy to your employer or its insurance company.
-You should attach documents that support your claim (such as medical records showing your worsened condition) to your request to reopen.
+You should attach documents that support your claim (such as medical records showing your worsened condition) to your request.
 A hearing may also be scheduled to determine your eligibility for benefits.

 You must file your request within a certain period of time, as set by state law.
 The deadlines vary considerably from state to state.
 For instance:

 Even when you can’t reopen your workers’ comp case, you may be able to file a new claim if your old injury was aggravated or “lit up” by a work activity, whether at the same job or for a different employer.
 For instance, say you settled a workers’ comp claim for a back injury related to a workplace accident; then, years later, the pain started up again or escalated after you lifted a heavy box at work.
 In this situation, the aggravation or worsening of your medical condition would be considered a new injury.
 In order to be eligible for benefits, you must follow the rules in your state for reporting the new injury and filing a workers’ comp claim.